 Start a new shell and test by connecting to an SSH server:

 This does not interrupt anything you have defined via straight SSH.
 It first checks StrongDM, and if nothing exists, defaults to your standard path.

 Use the Mapped Port

 Just like connecting to databases, you can connect directly to the mapped server ports using

-- Open a connection to the server by clicking on its name in the UI, or by typing
+Open a connection to the server by clicking on its name in the desktop app, or via the

-- Note the port assigned to the server in the UI or listed under
+Note the port assigned to the server in the desktop app or listed under

 Windows 10 and 11 come with OpenSSH installed by default, but the executable is not where